Kootenay Lake ferry: Balfour–Kootenay Bay

 The free ferry operates under contract to the British Columbia Ministry of Transportation and Infrastructure.
 A single vessel sails throughout the year, with ten departures from Balfour between 6:30am and 9:40pm, returning from Kootenay Bay between 7:10am and 10:20pm.
 The second vessel runs in summer only, providing an extra five crossings in either direction.
 The crossing is about 8 km in length and takes 35 minutes.
 The Osprey 2000 normally handles the main service, while the smaller Balfour usually provides the additional summer sailings.

 In 2021, a realignment of Upper Balfour Road to eliminate a steep slope was completed, and a new washroom building was erected at the Balfour Terminal.
-Under construction by Western Pacific Marine at Nelson, the 55-vehicle capacity replacement for the Balfour is designed with both diesel and electric motors.
-Scheduled to enter service in 2024, the vessel will more than double the vessel capacity and will be fully converted to electric propulsion by 2030.
+Also announced in 2021 was a replacement vessel for the aging MV Balfour.
+The new vessel, initially scheduled to enter service in 2023, will have a vehicle capacity of 55 which will more than double the Balfours capacity and it is planned to have it fully converted to electric propulsion by 2030.
+The name for the new vessel will be MV Kokanee and as of spring 2026 its entry into service was further delayed to 2027.